mohan-chinnappan-n/vscode-apex-pmd/README.md

 1. Must have `JDK >=1.4` installed and in path
 2. Download a [PMD "bin" release](https://sourceforge.net/projects/pmd/files/pmd/) (`>= 5.6`)
 3. unzip the zip file from step #2 to location of choice and make a note of that location.
-This is the value `apexPMD.pmdPath`
+This is the value for : `apexPMD.pmdPath`
 4. In VSCode, Open `Preferences: User Settings` and set `apexPMD.pmdPath` to folder where pmd was unzipped in step 3 along with other config items as shown below:

 ## Sample Configuration